bazsimarkus/8085-explorer/README.md

 ### Flashing the ROM

-The file `assets/8085-explorer-rom-image.bin` contains the combined ROM image with both the Netronics monitor and Microsoft BASIC.
+The file `assets/msbasic47-rom-image.bin` contains the combined ROM image with both the Netronics monitor and Microsoft BASIC.
 Flash this file onto a 28C256 EEPROM using your programmer of choice.

+Alternatively, flash `assets/micropython85/micropython85-rom-image.bin` to run the MicroPython interpreter instead.

 ### Connecting

 1. Configure your terminal emulator for **9600 baud, 8 data bits, no parity, 1 stop bit (9600 8N1)**.
 2. Connect the serial cable between the board's DB9 port and your computer.
 3. Flip the power switch on.
-4. Press the Space key once.
+4. If using the Microsoft BASIC ROM: press the Space key once.
 The monitor ROM uses this first character to auto-detect the baud rate.
 Nothing will appear on screen until you do this.
+5. If using the MicroPython ROM: the interpreter boots directly and presents a `>>>` prompt.

-After pressing Space, you should see the Explorer/85 monitor banner:
+After pressing Space (with the BASIC ROM), you should see the Explorer/85 monitor banner:

 ```
 EXPLORER-85    VER 1.4